Marcus Samuel, 1st Viscount Bearsted: Personal life

-Samuel married in 1881 Fanny Elizabeth Benjamin, a daughter of Benjamin Benjamin, of Stranraer House, London.
+Samuel was born into an Iraqi Jewish family in Whitechapel, London.
+He married Fanny Elizabeth Benjamin in 1881, a daughter of Benjamin Benjamin, of Stranraer House, London.
 Lady Samuel was godmother to the steam tanker SS Silverlip during a visit to Newcastle in November 1902.

 Samuel went riding every morning at Hyde Park, London, and his country house was on a 500-acre estate in Kent, called The Mote.